MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-com.md

 ---
 author: stevewhims
 description: This topic uses a full Direct2D code example to show how to use C++/WinRT to consume COM classes and interfaces.
-title: Consume DirectX and other COM APIs with C++/WinRT ms.author: stwhi ms.date: 07/23/2018
+title: Consume COM components with C++/WinRT ms.author: stwhi ms.date: 07/23/2018
 ms.topic: article